Kyung S. Lee, Ph.D.

 Building 37, Room 3122C

 Bethesda, MD 20892

-Dr. Kyung Lee received his Ph.D. in 1994 from the Department of Biochemistry at the Johns Hopkins University in Baltimore.
-He then worked with Raymond Erikson at Harvard University as a postdoctoral fellow and studied in the fields of protein kinase and cancer.
+Dr. Kyung Lee received his Ph.D. in 1994 from the Department of Biochemistry at Johns Hopkins University in Baltimore.
+He then worked with Dr. Raymond Erikson at Harvard University as a postdoctoral fellow studying protein kinase and cancer.
 In 1998, he joined NIH as a tenure-track investigator in the Laboratory of Metabolism at NCI.
 In 2005, Dr. Lee became a senior investigator and head of the Chemistry Section, Laboratory of Metabolism.

-Dr. Lee is the recipient of an NCI Intramural Research Award, a Society for Biomedical Research CKD Award, and several Federal Technology Transfer Awards for his inventions and patents related to Plk1.
-He serves as an academic editor for PLoS ONE and an editorial board member for the Journal of Biological Chemistry.
+Dr. Lee is the recipient of an NCI Intramural Research Award, a Society for Biomedical Research CKD Award, an NCI CCR Synergy Award, and several Federal Technology Transfer Awards for his inventions and patents related to Plk1.
+He serves as an academic editor for PLoS ONE and an editorial board member for The Journal of Biological Chemistry.

 Park SY, Park JE, Kim TS, Kim JH, Kwak MJ, Ku B, Tian L, Murugan RN, Ahn M, Komiya S, Hojo H, Kim NH, Kim BY, Bang JK, Erikson RL, Lee KW, Kim SJ, Oh BH, Yang W, Lee KS.
 Molecular basis for unidirectional scaffold switching of human Plk4 in centriole biogenesis.
 Nat Struct Mol Biol.
 2014;21(8):696-703.